 Every year, the Bergen County Players features seven main-stage and at least two second-stage shows.
 The children’s show, a December tradition, continues to delight audiences of all ages.

 Today, the Bergen County Players, a non-profit organization, counts more than 300 volunteer members as part of its family.
 A family in more ways than one, many married couples met here and multiple generations of families continue to share the theater experience.
 With typically three shows in rehearsal at one time, plus workshops and set construction, the theater makes use of this pool of talented people on and off the stage.
 It hopes to continue to grow and looks forward to providing audiences with quality entertainment for years to come.

-Since that very first meeting in a back room 80 years ago, the Bergen County Players has welcomed hundreds of thousands of patrons through its doors to experience the joy of live theater, some for the very first time.
+Since that very first meeting in a back room 80-plus years ago, the Bergen County Players has welcomed hundreds of thousands of patrons through its doors to experience the joy of live theater, some for the very first time.
 Many return year after year, and bring new people with them.
 And hundreds of actors, directors, technical people and others have found an outlet, a home away from home, and a training ground for their interest in the magic of theater.
 Thanks to its many supporters, the Bergen County Players has become one of the premier little theater groups in the country.